Topics Map > Student Academic Policies > Grades

 Each department within Letters & Science should have a standard procedure for reviewing such a disputed grade.
 Students should also be informed of the appeals process established by the department (e.g., posting a notice of the procedure on the department bulletin board, providing notice in written materials, etc.).
 The following are recommendations for departments/units on how to handle a grade appeal:

 - A student with concerns about a grade should always be referred first to the instructor who assigned the grade.
-Students should appeal as soon as possible and no later than one semester after the grade has been award.
+Students should appeal as soon as possible and no later than one semester/term after the grade has been awarded.

 - A process should be available at the departmental level for a student who is not satisfied with the results after appealing to the instructor.
 If an appeals process does not exist, the student should approach the chair of the department for further assistance.
 The chair will then work with their department to come up with a system to address the appeal.